Annapurna Base Camp Trek for Beginners | Beginners Guide to ABC trek

 What is the best time to do the Annapurna Base Camp trek?

 The best time for the Annapurna Base Camp trek is during spring (March to May) and autumn (October to December).
 These seasons offer clear skies, moderate temperatures, and stunning views of the Himalayas.
-Avoid monsoon (June–August) and winter (January–February) for safety and trail conditions.
+Avoid the monsoon (June–August) and winter (January–February) due to safety and trail conditions.

-What permits do I need for the Annapurna Base Camp trek?
+What permits are required for the Annapurna Base Camp trek?

 You need two permits: